silaspe/maths/docs/projective_geometry.md

 $$ ax^2 + bxy + cy^2 + dx + ey + f = 0 $$

 (Not calculus $dx$ and $e$)

+Also, if you dual every point on a conic, they are all tangent to another conic, the dual conic.